 Genesee & Wyoming Inc. acquired the former Canadian Pacific – DM&E line earlier this year and began operations under its new name June 1.

-The shortline railroad operates over of 670 miles in four states – Minnesota, South Dakota, Wyoming and Nebraska.
+The shortline railroad operates over 670 miles in four states – Minnesota, South Dakota, Wyoming and Nebraska.
 It transports about 52,000 carloads annually of grain, ethanol, bentonite clay, fertilizer and other products.